-To be awarded the TESL Certificate, students must complete satisfactorily both TESL I and TESL II, each worth three credit hours.
+To be awarded the TESL Certificate, students must complete satisfactorily both TESL I and TESL II, each worth three credit hours, with grades of at least C- in both courses.
 Students may choose to take the courses for credit or non-credit.
 If taken for credit these hours may fill elective or other course requirements.